Cytomegalovirus immune globulin (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using any medicines that may affect your kidneys.
+- Some medicines can affect how cytomegalovirus immune globulin works.
+Tell your doctor if you are using any medicines that may affect your kidneys.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you think you are pregnant, or if you are breast feeding.
-Tell your doctor if you have diabetes, kidney disease, heart disease, circulation problems, or other blood problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, kidney disease, heart disease, or blood circulation problems.

 Possible Side Effects While Using This Medicine